220725-Reston-Java-Full-Stack-Next-Gen/Week1_Mini_Project_Jey/README.md

 Activity Diagram

-Tech Stack
-Regardless of the project concept you choose, you will be required to adhere to the following tech stack:

- Java 8
- Apache Maven
- PostgreSQL (hosted on AWS RDS or localhost)
- Git SCM (hosted on GitHub)
- Postman

 ## Technical Requiremnt
 Regardless of the project concept you choose, you will be required to adhere to the following tech stack: